endail/pico-scale/README.md

 ## How to Use

-1. Initialise the HX711.
+First, initialise the HX711 (referred to as `hx` in the following code examples).
 For details on how to do this, see [here](https://github.com/endail/hx711-pico-c).

-2. Initialise the scale.

 ```c
 #include "include/scale.h"